 By: Kristi Tough DeSapri, MD • Posted on January 23, 2012 • Updated May 01, 2023

 Diabetes: Treatment and Prevention

 The first line treatment for diabetes and prevention is diet and exercise.
 In fact, the largest study on diabetes shows that combining diet, exercise and weight loss reduces AIC (measure of blood sugar over three months) almost as much as the medication Metformin, which is the first line treatment for diabetes after diet and exercise.

 Prevention of any disease, such as diabetes and heart disease starts with awareness.
-The following risk factors may increase your chance of developing diabetes:

 - A family history of diabetes (if a parent or sibling in your family has diabetes)